codcod/pcse/docs/route_dispatcher/route_dispatcher.md

 assert '404 Not Found' == r.call_route('GET', '/hello_world')
 ```

-Such a router can be quite easily extended and turned into a full-fledged ;-)
+Next such a router can be quite easily extended and turned into a full-fledged ;-)
 WSGI application.

 ```python